Private prosecution: Alabama

 State law currently allows private citizens the right to press charges under certain circumstances.
 In Alabama, a citizen or "victim" who has probable cause to believe that a crime has been committed can directly go to court and sign an arrest warrant before a magistrate, without the police or a judge's approval.
 The government will then handle the prosecution of the offense.

-California

-Private prosecutions are not legal in California.

-Colorado

-In 1974, the Colorado Supreme Court ruled that private prosecutions were improper and prejudicial to the defendant.

 Georgia

 In Georgia, criminal proceedings may be initiated at the request of a private citizen, but only after the defendant is given an opportunity to argue why he or she should not be charged.

 Idaho

 Idaho allows private citizens to file criminal complaints to a magistrate; the magistrate can issue an arrest warrant upon satisfaction that a crime has occurred.

 Kentucky

 Kentucky allows a private citizen to initiate criminal cases by filing criminal complaints, although it is up to the county attorney or Commonwealth's attorney to decide whether to proceed with the case.